What is HCAP?

 Problems that persist, reoccur or cannot be resolved despite the aforementioned procedures may result in suspension, agency transfer, or termination of homemaking services.

-Consumer's rights to due process and appeal are explained and honored in all aspects of service delivery.
+Participant's rights to due process and appeal are explained and honored in all aspects of service delivery.
 Homemaking agencies and MRC personnel are required to adhere to the mandated reporting laws and statutes.

-How long can I receive Homemaking services?
+How long can I receive services?

 Your need for continuing services will be reviewed by your Case Manager on a regular basis.
 If your situation changes where you may need more services, or where you may no longer be eligible, contact your Case Manager to discuss and review your service plan.
-Consumers turning 60 are referred to the Executive Office of Elder Affairs.
-The Executive Office of Elder Affairs will then conduct its own assessment to determine the needs of the consumer.

 How many hours of service will I get?